Rohwer War Relocation Center: Rohwer today

-The largest remaining structure is the high school gymnasium/auditorium, which was added to and was in service with the local school before it closed in July 2004.
+The largest remaining structure is the high school gymnasium/auditorium, which was added to and was in service with the Desh Central High School before it closed in July 2004.
 The tallest structure is the smokestack from the hospital incinerator.
 Neither of these is marked in any way to indicate historical significance.
 The rail line used to bring internees and supplies to the camp remains, though it is apparently abandoned.
 Some of the rails date back to World War II and before.
 This rail line also served the Jerome War Relocation Center, which was located 30 mi southwest of Rohwer.

 Various building foundations, walkways, culverts and other improvements are still visible and some are still in use by the local residents.
 Trees planted by residents have grown tall.

 The camp cemetery survives as the only site still identified as having been part of the internment center.
 It was listed as a National Historic Landmark in 1992.
 It has a monument to Japanese American war dead from the camp, and also a monument to those who died at the camp.
 The camp site was listed on the National Register of Historic Places in 1974.
 A tank-shaped memorial, made of reinforced concrete, guards the cemetery, commemorating Japanese Americans who fought for their country during World War II.
 581 men joined the U.S. Army from this camp, either volunteering or accepting their conscription into the legendary 100th Infantry Battalion, the famed 442nd RCT and MIS.
 Thirty-one who came from Rohwer died in action, and their names are inscribed on the memorial, as well as a later memorial raised nearby.

 In its National Historic Landmark summary on the Rohwer Relocation Center Cemetery, the National Park Service writes:

 Rohwer Relocation Camp was constructed in the late summer and early fall of 1942 as a result of Executive Order 9066 (February 19, 1942).
 Under this order, over 110,000 Japanese Americans and their immigrant parents were forcibly removed from the three Pacific Coast States—California, Oregon, and Washington.
 In all, ten camps were established in desolate sites, all chosen for their distance from the Pacific Coast.
 Over 10,000 evacuees passed through Rohwer during its existence, and over two thirds of these were American citizens.
 The monuments found within the camp's cemetery are perhaps the most poignant record of this time."

 In its summary on the Rohwer Relocation Center Cemetery, the National Park Service indicates that the cemetery's condition is threatened due to deterioration of the grave markers and monuments, but that ownership of the site is unclear.
 Deterioration is visible in photographs of the site.
 Deterioration is discussed in a report from the National Park Service to the President.

 The cemetery is located 1/2 mi west of State Route 1, approximately 12 mi northeast of McGehee, Arkansas.
 Signs identify the graded road which goes from the highway to the cemetery, where there is room to park automobiles.